Fabrixa Integration API Reference

 Customization Preview

-After the customization is completed, you can display the final design using the preview URL below.
-This URL returns an image of the customized product, which can be used as the src value in an <img> tag.
+After customization is completed, display the final design using the preview URL below.
+This URL returns an image of the customized product, suitable as the src value in an <img> tag.
+Ideal for showing the customized product in your cart, order summary, or anywhere in your shop interface.

-Replace {CART_ITEM_KEY} with the actual cart item key, and
+Replace {CART_ITEM_KEY} with the actual cart item key and {APPLICATION_KEY} with your valid application key.

 Example usage in an image tag: